philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ---

-## Client Caching

-HTTP APIs can utilize all of HTTP:

-`Expires, Cache-Control, ETag, If-Modified-Since, Varies`
+Each client has to guess the rules for how long to cache certain data, and how to invalidate

 ---

+REST says this should be a concern of the server

+---

+Endpoint-based APIs can utilize all of HTTP Caching:

+- `Expires`
+- `Cache-Control`
+- `ETag`
+- `If-Modified-Since`
+- `Varies`

+---

 ## Network Caching

-HTTP has loads of amazing caching proxies
+HTTP has loads of amazing caching proxies:

+- Vanish
+- Squid
+- Fastly
+- Nginx!

 ---